Persimmon Wood: Pros and Cons

 American Persimmon (Diospyros virginiana)

-The American Persimmon tree is found in the southeastern and central United States.
-Its wood is very dense and hard, which makes it perfect for strong, heavy-duty uses.
-The wood has a smooth texture and a dark brown to black color, which looks beautiful.
-It’s also very durable and resistant to decay, so it works well for both indoor and outdoor items.
+The wood is very smooth and has a nice dark brown to black color.
+It’s also resistant to rot and damage, so it works for both indoor and outdoor items.

 Oriental Persimmon (Diospyros lotus)

-• American Persimmon is harder and denser, making it better for heavy-duty or structural uses.
+American Persimmon is a harder, heavier wood, so it works better for heavy-duty or high-wear applications.

-• Oriental Persimmon is softer and lighter, which makes it easier to carve and work with, especially for detailed or artistic projects.
+Oriental Persimmons are soft and light, which makes them easier to shape and work with, even on detailed and artistic designs.

 Physical Characteristics